Astroua/SCIMES/docs/index.rst

 following acknowledgment:

-*This research made use of SCIMES, a Python package to find relevant structures into dendrograms of molecular gas emission*
+*This research made use of SCIMES, a Python package to find relevant structures into dendrograms of molecular gas emission* or the related paper.

 If you make use of the analysis code (:doc:`catalog`) or read/write FITS files, please also consider adding an acknowledgment for Astropy (see